The GST rules for businesses that are not New Zealand residents for GST purposes (overseas businesses) depend on the circumstances of the business.

 Supplying remote services into New Zealand

-Overseas businesses supplying remote services from outside New Zealand to a New Zealand resident customer may be required to register for and return GST on these supplies.
-This registration means that you will generally only account for GST on your sales in your GST returns.
+A non-resident business supplying remote services from outside New Zealand to a New Zealand resident customer may be required to register for, collect and return GST on these supplies.
+This registration means it will generally only account for GST on its sales in its GST returns.

 Supplying low value imported goods into New Zealand

-Overseas businesses not making taxable supplies in New Zealand may be able to claim back GST charged on your New Zealand business expenses if you meet certain conditions.
+A non-resident business not making taxable supplies in New Zealand may be able to register for GST as a non-resident business claimant and claim back GST charged on New Zealand business expenses, if eligible.